V14468/SariChesko/README.md

 1. **Explicit Human-in-the-Loop Authorization:** The application never silently mutates operating system configurations.
 Every policy change requires explicit confirmation through a structured modal dialog detailing the exact command and parameters.
 2. **Principle of Least Privilege:** SariChesko does not execute with permanent administrative/root privileges.
 Elevated access is requested transiently through native elevation prompts (`sudo` / UAC) only at the moment of actuation.
 3. **Pre-Flight State Snapshotting:** The exact operational state of network interfaces and existing queuing disciplines is serialized prior to any mutation.
-4. **Closed-Loop Empirical Verification:** After applying a policy, the system monitors link performance over a mandatory 30-second observation window, evaluating latency, jitter, and throughput against the pre-intervention baseline.
+4. **Closed-Loop Empirical Verification:** After applying a policy, the system re-measures link performance via a dedicated ~5-second diagnostic pass (10 samples at 0.5-second intervals plus reachability checks), evaluating latency, jitter, and packet loss against the pre-intervention baseline.
 5. **Deterministic One-Click Rollback:** If the post-intervention state exhibits regression or fails to resolve the bottleneck, the user is prompted to restore the initial configuration with a single click.
 6. **ISP-Isolation Barrier:** If multi-hop probing localizes the degradation to an upstream hop, host traffic mutation is prevented by design.
 7. **Simulation Isolation:** The simulation subsystem executes in an isolated sandbox with no code paths leading to the Platform Abstraction Layer's actuators.